 Note that $\len{\partial_{x_d} u}_{C^{d-1}(I^d)}\leq \len{u}_{C^d(I^d)}$.
 Then the statement for $d$ is proved. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem-loc2}] We set $H=b_1(H_1+b_2H_2),H'=c_1(H'_1+c_2H'_2)$, then have

 In Section 4, we have worked out different local normal forms of $f_{H,H'}(k)$ when $H_1,H'_1$ and $k_0$ vary.
 Here we should derive the local estimates according to the local normal forms.
-We shall keep in mind that some local estimates do saturate the upper bound (or a term of it) while some local estimates do not!
+We shall keep in mind that some local estimates do saturate the upper bound (or a term of it) while some local estimates do not.
 Although there seem to be many different situations, we only discuss two situations here.
 It will be straightforward to verify the remaining cases since the arguments are essentially similar.

 We first consider the simple case when $k_0$ is not a critical point of $f_{H_1,H'_1}$.
 We do not work on the local normal forms for this case in Section 4 because the corresponding local estimate will be derived easily in the following way.
 It is clear that $k_0$ remains not to be a critical point of $f_{H_1+b_2H_2,H'_1+c_2H'_2}$ when $|b_2|,|c_2|\leq \varepsilon$, here $\varepsilon$ is chosen sufficiently small.
 If we choose the neighborhood $U$ of $k_0$ to be sufficiently small, then the points inside $U$ have the same property as well as $k_0$.
-Given $\chi\in \smo_c(U,\C)$, integration by parts yields that there exists a constant $C$ depending on $\chi$ such that
+Given $\chi\in \smo_c(U,\C)$, integration by parts yields that

 for $u\in \smo(\rK,\C)$.
-Here the order $3$ in $C^3$ matches the exponent $-3$, which means, the integration by parts is applied for 3 times.
-It is obvious that there exists a constant $C$ such that
+Here the order $3$ in $C^3$ matches the exponent $-3$, which means that the integration by parts is applied for 3 times.
+It is obvious that